choucavalier/facedetect/report/facedetect.md

 specific window size, say $20 \times 20$ pixels, and this window is then shifted and scaled in the detection procedure in order to detect faces of different sizes and at different locations in the image.
-We will refer to this unshifted and unscaled window as the *window of reference*.
+We will refer to this unshifted and unscaled window as the *window of reference*. \newline

 ## Multi-block Local Binary Patterns